Coping with unexpected news at your ultrasound

 Turning to religion or spirituality

 Prayer and connection with their religion or spirituality has helped some couples move through the period of prenatal diagnosis.
-Women reported feeling comforted by the thought that God wouldn’t have presented a situation that they couldn’t get through.
+Women report feeling comforted by the thought that God wouldn’t have presented a situation that they couldn’t get through.

 “I thought God was punishing me, but then I started to think how God had chosen me because he knew that I would do anything for my baby.”